-- A scientific review panel recommended a hydraulics study in the near field downstream of the project and a fish behavior study. - Flow modeling results will be compared to fish behavior data to provide information on effectiveness of passage facility and help describe fish behavior within the area.
+- Result of 2008 Biological Opinion requirement to conduct a scientific review of the passage facility. - The scientific review panel recommended a hydraulics study in the near field downstream of the project and a fish behavior study. - Flow modeling results will be compared to fish behavior data to provide information on effectiveness of passage facility and help describe fish behavior within the area.

-Combine a bathymetric survey and available LiDAR data to develop a digital elevation model from the Main Channel Dam downstream to the High Bridge.
+• Combine a bathymetric survey and available LiDAR data to develop a digital elevation model from the Main Channel Dam downstream to the High Bridge.